Global at Home

 The Office of Global Engagement is always seeking partnership opportunities with campus and community organizations to promote global and international awareness.
 If you would like to explore joint programming with us, please contact Jennifer Evanuik, Executive Director, at firstname.lastname@example.org.

-- Each January, the Office of Global Engagement works with the Isabella County Clerk's Office to host an annual Passport Fair!
-Students, faculty, staff and community members have the opportunity to apply for a U.S. passport on-campus.
-2021 date is TBD.
+- The Office of Global Engagement partners regularly with the Isabella County Clerk's Office to host on-campus Passport Fairs for students, faculty, staff and community members.

 International Education Week